tillschwoerer/R-data-science-book/docs/lubridate.md

 ##  9        2564  2019     4    17   112    12.2
 ## 10        2564  2019     4    17   113    12.6
 ```

 This newly created table has reduced the number of observations by the factor 24 to 366 (the number of days in a leap year) and reveals the average temperature per day.
-Let's plot the data again as dayly temperature averages over the whole period as a line:
+Let's plot the data again as daily temperature averages over the whole period as a line:

 ```r
 ggplot(df_av_temp_JTAG)+